Mission La Purísima Concepción, Lompoc

-Until 1833, a total of 21 missions would be established along the California coast and several presidios.
+Until 1833, 21 missions would be established along the California coast and several presidios.
 Some of these sites would eventually become California’s major cities, including San Diego, Santa Barbara, San Jose, and San Francisco.

-The mission settlements were located about 30 miles apart to facilitate overland travel, which was about one day’s long ride on horseback along the 600-mile-long El Camino Real, Spanish for “the Royal Road.”
-This road, which was also called the “King’s Highway,” is known as the “California Mission Trail” today.
-During the Spanish Mission period, this road was heavily utilized to transport travelers, merchandise, and settlers on horses, mules, or carretas (oxcarts), along with herds of livestock.
+The mission settlements were about 30 miles apart to facilitate overland travel, about one day’s ride on horseback along the 600-mile-long El Camino Real, Spanish for “the Royal Road.”
+This road, also called the “King’s Highway,” is known as the “California Mission Trail” today.
+During the Spanish Mission period, this road was heavily utilized to transport travelers, merchandise, settlers on horses, mules, carretas (oxcarts), and herds of livestock.

 The missionaries introduced European fruits, vegetables, cattle, horses, ranching, and technology.
 The missions have been accused by critics, then and now, of various abuses and oppression.
-In the end, the missions had mixed results in their objectives: to convert, educate, and transform the natives into Spanish colonial citizens.
+Ultimately, the missions had mixed results in their objectives: to convert, educate, and transform the natives into Spanish colonial citizens.
 However, they also disrupted their traditional way of life.

-The indigenous people were initially attracted to the mission compounds by gifts of food, colored beads, bits of bright cloth, and trinkets.
+The indigenous people were initially attracted to the mission compounds by food gifts, colored beads, bits of bright cloth, and trinkets.
 Once they became part of the mission, they were instructed in the most basic aspects of the Catholic faith; they were baptized and labeled a neophyte or new believer.
 Some of these Indians were lured into joining the missions out of curiosity or engaging in trade but found themselves trapped once they were baptized.
 To the Catholic priests, a baptized Indian was no longer free to move about freely but had to labor and worship at the mission.
-In fact, if they did not report for their duties for a few days, they were considered runaways and searched for.
+They were considered runaways and searched for if they did not report for their duties for a few days.

-The purpose of these missions was to spread the Christian doctrine among the local Native Americans.
+These missions aimed to spread the Christian doctrine among the local Native Americans.
 However, 80% of the financing of Spain’s California mission program went to the military garrisons established to keep Britain and Russia out of the area.
 In addition to religious instruction, the missions introduced European livestock, fruits, vegetables, agricultural industry, and plants to California.
 Once the missions were established, the Spanish colonizers worked to assimilate the Indians into European culture.

-Over time, most of the missions became very large in terms of land area, but the staff was small.
+Over time, most of the missions became very large regarding the land area, but the staff was small.
 The Indians built the buildings under Franciscan supervision, even though they far outnumbered the priests and soldiers.
-The buildings were constructed using local stone, timber, mud brick, adobe, and tile materials.
+The buildings used local stone, timber, mud brick, adobe, and tile materials.
 Typically, the church buildings had large courtyards with tall adobe walls built around patios containing fountains and a garden.
 Also built with Indian labor were four presidios strategically placed along the California coast and organized into separate military districts, which protected the missions and other Spanish settlements.

 In 1806, more than 20,000 natives were “attached” to the California missions.
 However, in 1810, the California missions and presidios lost their financing as the Spanish Empire collapsed due to the imprisonment of King Fernando VII in 1808 by the French.
 After this, the California mission Indians came under increased pressure to produce supplies and labor.
 From that time, the Mission Indians produced hide, tallow, wool, leather, and textiles that were exported to the east coast, South America, and Asia, which sustained the colonial economy for the next decade.

-By 1819, Spain decided to limit its “reach” in the New World due to the costs involved in sustaining these remote outposts.
+By 1819, Spain decided to limit its “reach” in the New World due to the costs of sustaining these remote outposts.
 The last Spanish mission created was the northernmost settlement of Mission San Francisco Solano, founded in Sonoma, California, in 1823.
-In the meantime, the missions began to lose control over their lands in the 1820s when unpaid military men began to encroach upon their properties.
+In the meantime, the missions began to lose control over their lands in the 1820s when unpaid military men began encroaching upon their properties.

 In 1821, Mexico achieved independence from Spain, although Mexico did not send a governor to California until 1825.
 Even though the number of Indians under Mexican rule rose to a record number of 21,066 in 1824.
 In the meantime, the missions maintained authority over native converts and control of their land holdings until the 1830s.

-The Mexican government passed an act in 1833 which secularized the missions and their lands.
+The Mexican government passed an act in 1833 that secularized the missions and their lands.
 Mexico then began to issue land grants, many of which became some of the early Ranchos of California.
-During the Mexican-American War, many of the missions were used as U.S. military bases.
-Afterward, most of the missions were given over to the Catholic Church in 1865.
+Many missions were used as U.S. military bases during the Mexican-American War.
+Afterward, most of the missions were given to the Catholic Church in 1865.
 Over the years, many of the missions fell into disuse and deteriorated.
 Some were rebuilt, while others were restored.

-Today, these mission structures survive and are California’s oldest structures and its most-visited historic monuments.
-Except for Mission La Purísima Concepción, and San Francisco Solano, which are California State Parks, all continue to be under the management of the Catholic Church.
+Today, these mission structures survive and are California’s oldest and most-visited historic monuments.
+Except for Mission La Purísima Concepción and San Francisco Solano, which are California State Parks, all continue to be under the management of the Catholic Church.